 "Philip Levine."
 An introduction to Levine, plus excerpts of reputable critical discussions of some poems.
 Contents: About Philip Levine; On "Animals Are Passing from Our Lives"; On "The Horse"; On "They Feed They Lion"; On "Francisco, I'll Bring You Red Carnations"; On "On the Meeting of Garcia Lorca and Hart Crane"; Levine Book Jackets; Bibliography; About the Spanish Civil War; About World War II; A Photo Essay on the Bombing of Hiroshima and Nagasaki Modern American Poetry.
 Ed.
 Cary Nelson.

-An interview with Philip Levine, in which he talks of studying under John Berryman at Iowa, with Donald Justice and W.D.
-Snodgrass.
-About Berryman: "He spoke with an English accent—complete fraudulent accent—and he spoke in the higher registers of his voice.
+"Philip Levine."
+In an interview, Levine talks about studying under John Berryman at the Univ. of Iowa.
+Levine remarks, "He spoke with an English accent, complete fraudulent accent, and he spoke in the higher registers of his voice.
 Hello, Phil, how are you today?
 That's the way he'd speak.
 Oh you doing quite well, eh?"
-In the Courtland Review, May 1999, with J.M.
-Spalding
+Courtland Review, May 1999.

-An interview with Philip Levine, National Book Award Foundation
+An interview with Philip Levine, National Book Award Foundation.

-An introduction to Philip Levine from the Academy of American Poets
+An introduction to Philip Levine from the Academy of American Poets.